XuebinZhaoZXB/GeoPVI/README.rst

 This package solves fully nonlinear Bayesian **Geo**\ physical inverse problems using **P**\ arametric **V**\ ariational **I**\ nference methods.
 In GeoPVI, a variational distribution is defined to approximate the Bayesian posterior probability distribution function (pdf) and is represented by parametric (semi-analytic) expressions.
-GeoPVI currently features mean field and full rank automatic differentiation variational inference (ADVI), physically structured variational inference (PSVI), normalising flows, and boosting variational inference (BVI).
+GeoPVI currently features automatic differentiation variational inference (ADVI), physically structured variational inference (PSVI), normalising flows, and boosting variational inference (BVI).
 Future updates will expand this package to incorporate other parametric variational methods that have been tested in geophysics.